 Then, just concentrate on how it’s feeling.
 If he’s doing something too roughly, you have two choices: guide his hand and show him how it feels better, or tell him.
 Saying nothing is not an option, okay?

 Once you know what you like, then from now on, when you make love, take his hand and show him.
 That’s not being mean.
 It’s not being selfish.
 It’s not being demanding.
 It’s simply trying to make the experience mutual.
 And he’ll likely interpret that as you being excited about the whole thing, which can, in turn, be exciting for him.

 Don’t be embarrassed.
 You’re supposed to have feelings.
-It’s supposed to feel good.
+Sex should feel good.
 And if you’re still scared to talk to him, here are some ways to make it a little easier (and giggle along the way):